ArnavChandra1/Mood-Tracker/README.md

 ## Future Improvements

 - Cloud synchronization
-- Emotion trend visualization
+- A summary or trend of emotions with visualization
-- Material Design 3 UI upgrade
+- UI upgrade
 - Local database integration using Room